What is a motion to quash, and how is it relevant in my copyright infringement lawsuit?

 “Should I file a motion to quash?”

 Obviously as an attorney I need to dance around this issue because this blog is not to be considered legal advice.
-However, NO, contrary to popular thought and mob rule, it is my belief having defended “copyright troll” bittorrent-based copyright infringement cases for now OVER SEVEN YEARS that motions to quash are not an effective tool for stopping your ISP from handing out your information to the plaintiff attorney.
+However, NO, contrary to popular thought and mob rule, it is my belief having defended “copyright troll” filesharing-based copyright infringement cases since 2010, that motions to quash are NOT an effective tool for stopping your ISP from handing out your information to the plaintiff attorney.

 What exactly is a motion to quash?

-The question a judge must determine when faced with a motion to quash is “does this John Doe Defendant live in the jurisdiction or territory in which my federal court has power and control to enforce the laws over that defendant?”
+The question a judge must determine when faced with such a defendant is “does this John Doe Defendant live in the jurisdiction or territory in which my federal court has power and control to enforce the laws over that defendant?”

 When is a motion to quash successful?